zalando-incubator/kube-ingress-aws-controller/README.md

     `kubernetes:application: kube-ingress-aws-controller`

-They also share the "Name" tag as the other resources from the same CloudFormation stack.
-The load balancer names are derived from the UUIDs in the certificate ARNs.
-Due to the 32 characters limitation, dashes are stripped.
+They also share the "ClusterID" tag as the other resources from the same CloudFormation stack.
+The load balancer names are derived from a SHA1 hash of the certificate ARN, combined with a normalized version of the ClusterID.
+Due to the 32 characters limitation, it can be truncated.

 ### Deleting load balancers

 When the controller detects that a managed load balancer for the current cluster doesn't have a matching ingress resource anymore, it deletes all the previously created resources.

-## Current limitations

-Due to the fact that the certificate ARN is used as the unique key to create some of the AWS resources, it's not possible to use the same certificate across multiple Kubernetes clusters deployed on the same AWS account.